-Needed skills: confusion of "architecture" with "implementation" and/or "technology" is another major source of ill-designs, which then often cause major product flaws and/or operational problems.
-Be sure to really understand the differences.
+Confusion of "architecture" with "implementation" and/or "technology" is another major source of ill-designs, which then often cause major product flaws and/or operational problems.
+Be sure to understand the differences.

 Recommended best practice is to (1) look at the problem space, then (2) consider a set of architectural solution classes, and (3) look at each of the mappings between problem space and solution space.
 The complexity of such a mapping is a first hint.